-We are in the age of do-it-yourself projects and skipping contractors when planning projects around the house.
+We are in the age of do-it-yourself when planning projects around the house.
 Let’s face it, it’s expensive to pay for labor.
 However, watching YouTube videos and home improvement shows really does not give you all of the facts or prepare you for all of the precautions you need to take when deciding to forego the contractor and tackle the home-improvement project yourself.
 Below are important safety tips to follow before and during your DIY project.

 Dress for the occasion.
 Before you even begin to gather your tools and supplies, be sure you are dressed appropriately.
 With sneakers or boots, no loose-fitting clothing that could get caught up in your power tools, hair tied back, jewelry removed… your ready to get started.